Thomas-Wilde/PaintBots/README.md

 code documentation is [here][doxygen-url].

 ## Compile the Project
+PaintBots uses [libGDX] a Java based game engine.
+To compile the project you have to install a Java SDK. [libGDX] is compatible with Java 13 or less -- there is a problem with newer version.
+The git-repository contains a automatic build pipeline using Java 11, so if everything else does not work, Java 11 should definitely do.
 PaintBots uses the [gradle] build tool.
 Everything you should do is clone the repository, build the code and run the game.
-The following lines should do the
+The following lines should do the job:
-job:

 ```
 git clone git@github.com:Thomas-Wilde/PaintBots.git